 Engaging youth as activity leaders in nonprofits, community organizations, and other areas includes young people facilitating, teaching, guiding, directing, and otherwise leading youth, adults, and children in a variety of ways.

-Ways Youth + Social Change Happens for Youth as Activity Leaders
+Ways to Engage Youth as Activity Leaders

 Youth as Cultural Facilitators — Young people can do more than simply learn about culture.
 Instead, youth + social change can happen with youth as essential leaders, drivers and motivators of culture, heritage and history.
 A few activities they can lead include teaching native languages, being hired as historical tour guides, or facilitating workshops on youth culture.

 Youth-Led Afterschool Spaces — Everyday, millions of children and youth are challenged to find meaningful, substantive activities in their out-of-school time.
 Whether through homework assistance, tutoring, community enrichment, or other activities, youth + social change can happen when young people drive and direct their own after school spaces.

 Service Learning Programs — Learning through service can build youth + social change in powerful, positive, practical ways.
 Youth + social change can happen through identifying their genuine interests, building their skills and abilities to affect change, positioning youth as planners and researchers, and supporting them facilitating social change.

 Tools to Build Youth + Social Change for Youth as Activity Leaders